-Our Rank Tracker can provide detailed information on how Google My Business pages are ranking on Google Maps.
+Our Rank Tracker can provide detailed information on how Google Business Profiles are ranking on Google Maps.
 We collect daily rankings on the first 20 results shown in the left side panel of Google Maps (excluding ads).

 This data is found in the "Google Local" sections of our Rank Tracker dashboard, and in "Google Local" widgets in reports and custom dashboards.

-Telling our Rank Tracker which Google My Business pages to track
+Telling our Rank Tracker which Google Business Profiles to track

-In order for us to provide accurate Google Local rankings, it is crucial that you connect a Google My Business page to our Rank Tracker.
-This tells our Rank Tracker exactly which Google My Business page(s) you want it to scan for.
-You can add these Google My Business pages to our Rank Tracker by following the instructions here.
+In order for us to provide accurate Google Local rankings, it is crucial that you connect a Google Business Profile to our Rank Tracker.
+This tells our Rank Tracker exactly which Google Business Profile(s) you want it to scan for.
+You can add these Google Business Profiles to our Rank Tracker by following the instructions here.

 Toggling Google Local rankings

 To enable Google Local rankings, open the settings slider on your Rank Tracker dashboard.
-Next, tick the box for "Google Local Rankings" to begin tracking rankings for the Google My Business page(s) you've connected.
+Next, tick the box for "Google Local Rankings" to begin tracking rankings for the Google Business Profile(s) you've connected.

 You can also toggle "Google Local Change" to monitor the changes in your rankings across time.
 The change scores are calculated by comparing the rankings on the first day of your date range against rankings on the final day of your date range.